By Bob DeMarco +Alzheimer's Reading Room

 - Does the Combination of Aricept and Namenda Help Slow the Rate of Decline in Alzheimer's Patients

-Bob DeMarco is the Founder of the Alzheimer's Reading Room (ARR).
-Bob is a recognized Influencer, speaker, and expert in the Alzheimer's and Dementia Community Worldwide.
-The Alzheimer's Reading Knowledge Base contains more than 4,000 articles, and the ARR has more than 343,000 links on the Internet.
++Bob DeMarco is the Founder of the Alzheimer's Reading Room (ARR).
+Bob is a recognized expert, writer, speaker, and influencer in the Alzheimer's and Dementia Community worldwide.
+The ARR Knowledge Base contains more than 4,000 articles.
 Bob lives in Delray Beach, FL.Original content Bob DeMarco, the Alzheimer's Reading Room